Faber-Krahn inequalities, the Alt-Caffarelli-Friedman formula, and Carleson's $\varepsilon^2$ conjecture in higher

 \section{Proof of Theorem \ref{teomain0} and beginning of the proof of Theorem \ref{teomain1} in the Wiener regular case for $\bM^n=\bS^n$}

 In this section we assume that we are under the conditions of Theorems \ref{teomain0} and \ref{teomain1} and that $\bM^n=\bS^n$, and we fix $\beta>0$ as in both theorems.
 In the proof we will allow all the implicit constants in the notation ``$\lesssim$'' to depend on $\beta$.
+We let $B$ be a ball with the same barycenter as $\Omega$ such that $\HH^n(B)=\HH^n(\Omega)$.
 We may assume that the barycenter of $\Omega$ is well defined, because otherwise, by Theorem \ref{teoAKN}, $\lambda_\Omega-\lambda_B\gtrsim \HH^n(\Omega\triangle\bS^n)^2\gtrsim1$ and then Theorems \ref{teomain0} and \ref{teomain1} are trivial.
-We let $B$ be a ball with the same barycenter as $\Omega$ such that $\HH^n(B)=\HH^n(\Omega)$.

 As in Theorem \ref{teoAKN}, we let $u_\Omega$ and $u_B$ be the corresponding eigenfunctions normalized so that they are positive and $\|u_\Omega\|_{L^2(\bS^n)} = \|u_B\|_{L^2(\bS^n)}=1$.
 Let $\alpha_\Omega,\alpha_B$ be the respective characteristic constants of $\Omega$ and $B$, so that $\lambda_\Omega = \alpha_\Omega \,(\alpha_\Omega + n-1)$ and $\lambda_B = \alpha_B\, (\alpha_B + n-1)$.
 Let $\wt u_\Omega$ and $\wt u_B$ be the $\alpha_B$-homogeneous extensions of $u_\Omega$ and $u_B$, respectively.
 That is,